bhavyaEE/RISCV-CPU/README.md

 Testing:

-In order to test the load and store word instructions,

-**Understanding Instructions**-
+In order to test the load and store word instructions, I first had to understand the instruction format.
+As load and store are register addressed I had to load values into a register using an addi instruction.
+Then I stored that value into a data memory location, sw t1 0(t2).
+This stored the value with register t1 (0x001 from previous addi instruction) into the data memory address 0(t2), this means the value in register t2+0 offset so that would store in data memory location 0x1000 from previous addi instruction.
+In was important that i only accessed memory from the allowed range of data memory addresses from the project brief.

 <img width="957" alt="Screenshot 2022-12-11 at 12 36 28" src="https://user-images.githubusercontent.com/115703122/206903936-efe057d0-ee8c-4eb2-89d9-1cedbbcad260.png">